ParkerHar/Statistical_Modelling_Project/README.md

 ## Future Goals

 I would like to repeat this project using a different data set for the dependant variables.
 Accessing some more relevant data such as population density or household income will be my next avenue of research.
 I believe this data will be a better predictor of the cafes in an area.
 Also, I would like to include the average rating of the cafes to see if their is any relationship better income and the 'quality' of cafes in an area.

+Alternatively, I could use the bike data to determine if there is any impact on the change in emissions of an area.
+Does an increase in bike sharing availability cause a decrease in emissions?
+This may be difficult to quantify but could be an interesting avenue to explore.